We can also run occasional workshops, including Social Skills, and Sex & Relationships Education.

-- Then (or if you are already known to us) please complete a Youth Group Application Form.
+- Then complete a Youth Group Application Form.
+(Applications are temporarily closed)

 - If a placement is suitable, and places are available, the young person will join initially on a trial period.

-- Please note: places are limited and there is usually a waiting list and priority criteria.
+- Please note: places are limited and there is currently long waiting lists for all groups.

 Our Befriending Scheme recruits and trains and supports volunteers to befriend a child, young person or adult on the autism spectrum.

 Befrienders typically spend an hour a week with the befriendee, either visiting them at home engaging in play and leisure activities such as playing board games, computer games, chatting, outdoor games, watching TV and chilling out; or if deemed suitable the befriender and befriendee may go outside and enjoy activities such as cinema, cafes, using public transport, parks, sports and walks.

 - We recruit new volunteers twice a year

 - Volunteers are aged 18 years and over

 - Befriendees – all ages and across the autism spectrum

 - Volunteers agree to a one year commitment